nokia/SReXperts/docs/nos/index.md

 ### Split by Network Operating System (NOS): SR OS and SR Linux

 For organizational purposes, we have separated those activities focusing on SR OS from those focusing on SR Linux.
 That doesn't mean that you need to pick one NOS and stick with it.
-The hackathon is a great opportunity to both expand your knowledge on familiar NOS' and to get exposure on unfamiliar ones.
+The event is a great opportunity to both expand your knowledge on familiar NOS' and to get exposure on unfamiliar ones.

 ### Standalone activities and not in order